Sleeping Lady with Black Vase: Early history

-Berény is likely to have painted Sleeping Lady with Black Vase in 1927 to 1928, by which time he had returned to Budapest, in his native Hungary, from Berlin where he had fled following World War I. The painting was last seen in public in 1928 when it exhibited at the Ernst Museum before being sold.
-The buyer is likely to have been a Jew who left the country in the lead up to or during World War II.
+Berény is likely to have painted Sleeping Lady with Black Vase from 1927 to 1928, by which time he had returned to Budapest, in his native Hungary, from Berlin where he had fled following World War I. The painting was last seen in public in 1928 when it exhibited at the Ernst Museum before being sold.
+The buyer is likely to have been Jewish and left the country in the lead up to or during World War II.
 Hungary was turbulent during this period and the painting was considered lost.

 Rediscovery

 The painting was sold for $40 at a charity auction at the St Vincent de Paul auction house in San Diego in the mid-1990s to art collector Michael Hempstead.
 He sold it to an antique store in Pasadena, California, for $400, which was the going rate for a Berény at the time.
 The painting was purchased from the store by a set designer, on behalf of Sony Pictures, for $500.
 In 1999, Hempstead recognised the painting in the film Stuart Little, in which it was used as set dressing in the background of shots inside the main character's house.
 Hempstead considered tracking the painting down and buying it back, knowing that prices for Berény works had increased since he had sold it.
-In addition to Stuart Little, the painting also featured in a number of soap opera episodes, including some of Family Law.
+In addition to Stuart Little, the painting was also featured in a number of soap opera episodes, including some of Family Law.
 The set designer later purchased the painting from the film company to hang in her house.

-On Christmas Eve 2009, Hungarian National Gallery researcher and art historian Gergely Barki recognised the painting whilst watching Stuart Little at home with his three-year-old daughter.
+On 24 December 2009, Hungarian National Gallery researcher and art historian Gergely Barki recognised the painting whilst watching Stuart Little at home with his three-year-old daughter.
 Barki recognised the painting from a 1928 black-and-white photograph he had seen.
 As he had no recording software, he was unable to pause or playback the sections with the painting, but it was shown frequently during the film.
-Barki believed that the painting was unlikely to be a print or copy as it was not well known.
+Barki believed that the painting was unlikely to be a print or copy as it was not well-known.
 Barki sent 40–50 emails to different production companies and crew members in an attempt to track down the painting.
 After two years, he received a response from the set designer who owned it.
 Barki was invited to travel to the United States, where it hung in the set designer's house, to confirm its identity.
-Barki met the set designer in a park in Washington, D.C., and, after unscrewing the frame with a screwdriver borrowed from a hot dog vendor, was able to confirm the painting was genuine.
+Barki met the set designer in a park in Washington, D.C., and, after unscrewing the frame with a screwdriver borrowed from a hotdog vendor, was able to confirm the painting was genuine.

 Ultimately, the set designer sold the work to an art collector, who put it up for auction in December 2014.
 The painting was listed with a reserve of $121,220 and was sold on 13 December to an unnamed Hungarian collector for $285,700.
-Because of the publicity generated by its unusual rediscovery it has been described as the most widely known Hungarian painting.
+Because of the publicity generated by its unusual rediscovery, it has been described as the most widely known Hungarian painting.